keerthik/regittable/README.md

 Regittable is fundamentally designed for use with the [Dropbox integration](https://support.remarkable.com/hc/en-us/articles/4406214540945-Integrating-with-Google-Drive-Dropbox-and-OneDrive) using a `json` config file and run from an always-on device (or one that runs the script upon startup, see below), but can be used in a variety of other circumstances and setups as well.

+It is designed for use on a Windows or OSX machine.

 ## Usage options

-In the simplest case, Regittable can be configured to automatically move a remarkable file after sync to a specified destination folder from your Dropbox root where it will be synced.
+In the simplest case, Regittable can be configured to automatically move a remarkable file after sync to a specified destination folder from your Dropbox root where it will be synced, on the device running Regittable.

 Note: the destination can be a Dropbox subfolder, as a workaround to the reMarkable Dropbox integration limitation where it [can only sync to the Dropbox root folder](https://www.reddit.com/r/RemarkableTablet/comments/shxbbv/is_there_a_way_to_upload_a_file_to_a_dropbox/).

-It can be used to check the file directly into a git repo
+The core intended use case is to commit a pdf (or an update to it) to a git repo at a different path for version control and use in different projects.

 ## Setup

 If you will be running the `.py` file, you need to install python dependencies:
  ```
+ pip install munch
  pip install watchdog
  ```